oroinc/documentation/cookbook/how_to_create_global_js_component.rst

 How to create global js component
 =================================

-Global component or global view is an instance that lives aside of content area and is not re-created during navigation between pages.
-Good example of global component is Pin Bar.
+Global component or global view is an instance that exists beyond the content area and is not re-created in the course of navigation between the pages.
+Good example of a global component is the Pin Bar.

 .. image:: /cookbook/img/how_to_create_global_js_component/global-component-of-pin-bar.png
   :width: 800

 .. note::

-    What is the global component or global view in details, and what is App Module you can find here: :doc:`/book/frontend_architecture` and `Page Component`_.
+    You can find more information about global component and global view. and learn about the App Module here: :doc:`/book/frontend_architecture` and `Page Component`_.

-Create Page Component module
+Create Page Component Module
 ----------------------------
-First that you need to do is to define Page Component module in your Bundle
+First of all, you need to define the Page Component module in your Bundle

 .. code-block:: javascript